thomknoe/INFO-5345/Lab 5/README.md

 <mark> _**AI Usage:** Utilized assistance from ChatGPT for the writing of code._ </mark>

-<mark> _**Pros:** The code was abale to accomadate the new vector space easily and required only the context of the Mini piTFT product page to find out the approporate remapping._ </mark>
+<mark> _**Pros:** The code was able to accommodate the new vector space easily and required only the context of the Mini PiTFT product page to find the appropriate remapping, which is usually a difficult and tedious task._ </mark>

 <mark> _**Cons:** It was difficult to find the model that would best suit the Pi.
-We ultimately found an appropriate model through Google, but the archived CDN downloads that ChatGPT tryied to provide were all borken or returned a 404.
+We ultimately found an appropriate model through Google because the archived CDN downloads that ChatGPT tryied to provide were all borken or returned a 404.
 Not a single one provided by ChatGPT seem to work, which means that most models provided in chat could not be used._ </mark>

 <p align="center">
 	<img src="https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%205/Images/piTFT_1.jpg" alt="piTFT 1" width="33%"/>